Existence and uniqueness of solutions to rate independent systems with history variable: Introduction

 Let us emphasize that one of the main novelties in the present paper is on the topic of \textit{uniqueness of solutions}.
 Here we are concerned with problems of the type

 where $R:\lo \times \hon \to [0,\infty]$ is given by

-Such problems are motivated by damage models with fatigue \cite{alessi1} and our uniqueness result can be extended to other unbounded dissipation potentials that are linear with respect to their second argument, cf.\,Remark \ref{rem:lin}.
+Such problems are motivated by damage models with fatigue \cite{alessi1} and our uniqueness result can be extended to other \ro{ dissipation potentials with unbounded subdifferential} as long as the linearity with respect to their second argument is preserved, cf.\,Remark \ref{rem:lin}.

 While it is well-known that uniqueness of solutions is not to be expected in RIS with non-convex energies, the situation changes when it comes to uniformly convex energies.
-If the dissipation functional depends only on the rate (state-independent), uniqueness is guaranteed provided that the energy is smooth enough \cite{mt2004}.
-In the case of RIS with convex energy and \textit{state-dependent} dissipation potential, uniqueness becomes again a delicate matter, as shown in \cite[Sec.\,5]{mie_ros}, where additional assumptions in terms of boundedness and smoothness of the dissipation functional are needed, see Remark \ref{rem:non} for details.
+If the dissipation functional depends only on the rate (\ro{state-independent}), uniqueness is guaranteed provided that the energy is smooth enough \cite{mt2004}.
+In the case of RIS with convex energy and \textit{\ro{state-dependent}} dissipation potential, uniqueness becomes again a delicate matter, as shown in \cite[Sec.\,5]{mie_ros}, where additional assumptions in terms of boundedness and smoothness of the dissipation functional are needed, see Remark \ref{rem:non} for details.
 Other related works are \cite{BS, TR}, where the uniqueness of (different notions of) solutions to quasi-variational sweeping processes is addressed.
 In \cite{BS}, the Lipschitz continuity of the gradient of the square of the Minkowski functional of the underlying set is required, as well as boundedness conditions, while in \cite{TR} additional smallness assumptions are needed to prove uniqueness.
-We also mention \cite{kurzweil}, which deals with uniqueness for rate independent Kurzweil processes, the dissipation functional being the Minkowski functional of a moving set.
-We underline that, by contrast, we do not impose bounds or smallness assumptions.
-As explained in Remark \ref{rem:non}, this is owed to the fact that the state-dependency of $\RR$ happens through an \textit{integral operator.} In fact, our dissipation potential is unbounded, and we only ask that the mapping $\kappa$ from \eqref{def:r0} satisfies a smoothness condition, cf.\,Assumption \ref{assu:k}, which seems to be the minimal requirement when it comes to proving uniqueness for quasi-variational evolutions \cite{BS, TR, mie_ros, kurzweil}, cf.\,Remark \ref{rem:non}.
+We also mention \cite{kurzweil}, which deals with uniqueness for \ro{rate-independent} Kurzweil processes, the dissipation functional being the Minkowski functional of a moving set.
+We underline that, by contrast, we do not impose bounds or smallness assumptions \ro{on the dissipation potential}.
+As explained in Remark \ref{rem:non}, this is owed to the fact that the state \ro{dependence} of $\RR$ happens through an \textit{integral operator.} In fact, our dissipation functional \ro{from \eqref{def:r0} is infinite-valued}. \ro{Besides some indispensable smoothness assumptions on the energy (Remark \ref{rem:u})}, we only ask that the mapping $\kappa$ from \eqref{def:r0} satisfies a smoothness condition, cf.\,Assumption \ref{assu:k}.
+This seems to be the minimal requirement \ro{on the dissipation potential} when it comes to proving uniqueness for quasi-variational evolutions \cite{BS, TR, mie_ros, kurzweil}, cf.\,Remark \ref{rem:non}.